PhilipSkinner/elemental-lowcode/documentation/data.md

 * The schema for the data type (JSON Schema document)
 * The roles to authorize access to the data type
 * Keys/constraints defined on the resource
+* The storage engine to back the data onto

 The following is an example data type definition:

 ```
 {
+    "storageEngine" : "filesystem",
     "name": "todoList",
     "keys": [
         {